gcba-iris/iris-tech-docs/docs/architecture/overview.md

 4. The dispatcher looks at the header property and routes the data to the right [handler](handlers.md).
 5. As the data makes its way to the handler, the [input hooks](hooks.md) (read-only middlewares) can access it and do stuff with it.
 But they can't modify it.
 6. The handler process the data, making use of [services](services.md) to persist it, redirect it, etc.
-7. If the handler generates a response, it goes to the [responder](responder.md).
+7. If the handler generates a response, it goes to the dispatcher.
 If there's no response, the process ends here.
 8. The [output hooks](hooks.md) can get their hands on the response and do stuff with it before it goes out, but without being able to modify it.
-8. Then the responder gets the response and routes it to the right dock.
+8. Then the dispatcher gets the response and routes it to the right dock.
 9. The dock sends it back to the original device.